NikoYuwono/ToolbarPanel/README.md

 </com.nikoyuwono.toolbarpanel.ToolbarPanelLayout>
 ```

-The key is to set `panelId` and `toolbarId` to `ToolbarPanelLayout` so it can decide where to draw the panel
+The key is to set `panelId` and `pullableToolbarId` to `ToolbarPanelLayout` so it can decide where to draw the panel

 To open and close panel programatically you can call